owainlewis/awesome-artificial-intelligence/README.md

 * [Artificial Intelligence: A Modern Approach](http://www.amazon.com/Artificial-Intelligence-Modern-Approach-3rd/dp/0136042597)   Stuart Russell & Peter Norvig
 * [The Cambridge Handbook of Artificial Intelligence](http://www.amazon.com/Cambridge-Handbook-Artificial-Intelligence/dp/0521691915) - Written for non-specialists, it covers the discipline's foundations, major theories, and principal research areas, plus related topics such as artificial life
 * [The Emotion Machine: Commonsense Thinking, Artificial Intelligence, and the Future of the Human Mind ](http://www.amazon.com/gp/product/0743276647) - In this mind-expanding book, scientific pioneer Marvin Minsky continues his groundbreaking research, offering a fascinating new model for how our minds work
+* [Artificial Intelligence: A New Synthesis](http://www.amazon.com/Artificial-Intelligence-Synthesis-Nils-Nilsson/dp/1558604677) - Beginning with elementary reactive agents, Nilsson gradually increases their cognitive horsepower to illustrate the most important and lasting ideas in AI

 ## Philosophy of AI